Hoops (1986 video game)

-Hoops is a college basketball-themed 1986 video game published by Hoops for IBM PC compatible computers written by Jeff Sagarin and Wayne Winston, with additional coding done by Jeff Klopfenstein.
+Hoops is a college basketball-themed 1986 video game published by Hoops for IBM PC compatible computers written by Jeff Sagarin and Wayne Winston, with additional coding done by Jim Klopfenstein.
 Billy Packer, the CBS basketball analyst, also provided defensive rating statistics for the game.
 The publisher ("Hoops") was run by Sagarin and Winston, and the game was sold only by mail order.